scriptrdotio/howto/data/send_file_to_api.md

-# How to send a file to a remote API?
+# How to send a file to a remote REST API?